 The Case Trading Post team is comprised of CTP Manager Ken Williams; sales associates Virginia Bixler, Patricia Brown, and Constance Campbell; staff members Lynn Macri and Neebinnaukzhik Southall, and a dedicated group of volunteers.

-In the latter half of August, while Indian Market week is taking place downtown, we hold our annual “Old Friends, New Faces,” a multi-day event showcasing works by featured artists on Thursday and artist demonstrations on Friday.
+In the latter half of August, while Indian Market week is taking place downtown, we hold our annual “Old Friends, New Faces,” a multi-day event showcasing works by featured artists.

 View the listing of upcoming events at the Case Trading Post.